Clinton-Davis/CapeTowns_Best_Bits/README.md

 <a name="ux"></a>
 ## UX

-My clients wanted an "_Eyechacking, Young and Viderant_", website with a _family friendly feel_.
+My clients wanted an "_Eye catching, Young and Vibrant_", website with a _family friendly feel_.
 Moblie friendly, and easy to use with functional navigation. <br>
 Their Goals are:<br>
 *  To get more users traffic through the site.<br>